Tearran/configng-v2/SDK/README.md

-# Module Workflow & Development Guide: configng-v2
+# Module SDK & Development Guide: configng-v2

-This guide covers the **practical workflow** for contributing modules to configng-v2.
+This guide covers the **practical SDK** for contributing modules to configng-v2.

 📋 **For project roadmap and milestone tracking, see [ROADMAP.md](../ROADMAP.md)**